You can read here on how to enable automatic backups on Mac. But what if you need to restore from a backup you’ve made?

 - Disable all forms of internet connectivity on your Mac: WiFi, Ethernet, LTE shared from your phone – everything.
 Your Mac must not be able to connect to the Internet.

 - Launch MoneyWiz for Mac and verify that the data you’ve restored is OK.

 - Double-check that you are using SYNCbits service – look at the MoneyWiz sidebar to the left.
 Do you see your e-mail there?
 If yes – proceed to step 4.
 If not, this means you are not using SYNCbits and you can skip this step.
 In that case, it’s safe to re-enable Internet on your Mac.

 - If you do see your e-mail in the sidebar, please hold ⎇ alt key on your keyboard and click on SYNCbits menu bar item at the top of the screen.
 You can release alt key now but navigate to Force sync -> Desync.

 - Click on that option and wait for your e-mail to disappear from the sidebar.
 The SYNCbits menu bar should also stop showing your e-mail and start showing Sign Up/Sign In options instead.
 If this happens, it’s safe to re-enable your Internet connectivity.

-- Please e-mail us (contact information can be found here) pointing to this article, explaining that you are trying to restore from Mac backup and that you have successfully completed all 4 steps and wish to re-create your SYNCbits account.
+- Please e-mail us (email@example.com) pointing to this article, explaining that you are trying to restore from Mac backup and that you have successfully completed all 4 steps and wish to re-create your SYNCbits account.
 If you do not include that, we’ll need to ask questions to make sure that all steps were completed as we don’t want to risk your data getting lost.
 When writing your message, please: